somhi/MIDI2SBC/README.md

 ### **Todo / Improvements**

 * Mechanical stability of i2S DACs and display could be improved. -> Solution: bending a little bit the pins from the display and the DAC I2S so they fix better to the board sockets and don't move.

+* Add in the same PCB a breokout board for converting PMO4 to USB3 for MiSTer connection